 Alternative 1.
 No Action.
-All HBSV as of DATE must participate in the program.
+All HBSV as of December 31, 2015 must participate in the program.

 Alternative 2.
-Any HBSV as of DATE may choose whether to participate in the program selected in Action 1 at the onset of the program.
+Any HBSV as of December 31, 2015 may choose whether to participate in the program selected in Action 1 at the onset of the program.
 Vessels choosing not to participate must notify NMFS by October 1 of the year before implementation of the program.
 Vessels not in the program will be managed under the federal recreational regulations for each species selected in Action 2.

 This action allows the Council to choose if the IFQ or PFQ program would be mandatory or voluntary.
 All the commercial IFQ programs currently in place in the southeast region are mandatory; anyone holding a commercial vessel permit for the species covered must participate in the program to fish for those species.
 Alternative 1 would make the HBSV program mandatory as well.
-Any vessel selected for the HBSV as of the control date would have to maintain an IFQ/PFQ account with allocation possess and land any of the species chosen for the program (Action 2).
+Any vessel eligible to participate in the HBSV program as of December 31, 2015 would have to maintain an IFQ/PFQ account with allocation possess and land any of the species chosen for the program (Action 2).

 Alternative 2 would allow vessels to opt out of the program chosen in Action 1, at the onset of the program.
 Each vessel owner would have until October 1 of the year before implementation to inform NMFS of his desire to not participate in the program.
 This would allow time for NMFS to calculate the HBSV quota and IFQ/PFQ shares.
-Any vessel owner that does not contact NMFS by October 1 would be included in the program and would need have allocation to fish for and land any of the species included in Action 2.
+Any HBSV owner that does not contact NMFS by October 1 would be included in the program and would need allocation to fish for and land any of the species included in Action 2.

 The option not to participate would only be allowed at the onset of the program because that is when shares are distributed.
 Vessels not in the program may be able to join later, depending on transferability options chosen for endorsements/permits, shares, and allocation (Actions 3, 8, and 10).
 Vessels opting out of the program would follow the applicable recreational regulations for charter vessels and private anglers.
 In the case of red snapper, if management of charter vessels is maintained separately from private anglers, vessels opting out of the HBSV program would be managed with the charter vessels, including any management developed in Amendment 41.
-The Council should clarify if this is their intent.